custom-cards/button-card/README.md

 #### `tap_action` Location

-For example, you can swith panel with the `location` action:
+For example, you can switch panel with the `location` action:

 ```yaml
 - type: "custom:button-card"